-Fears and phobias can be quite disturbing for its victims.
+Fears and phobias can be quite disturbing, and even debilitating, for its victims.
 I can especially relate to fears that have been carried since childhood.
 I myself have a couple, and although only a couple, I cannot diminish the impact that they have had on my life.

 One such fear, is the fear of knives and other objects with blades, such as box cutters and razors.
 The fear is real.
 So real, in fact, that I have refused to bring sharp knives into my house, until recently.

-I felt guilty when noticing my son-in-law had resorted to bringing his own knives, when cooking at my house.
-Jacob, my son, and I have talked about my fear.
-He thinks I should have sharp knives and just be extra careful when using them.
+I felt bad when recently noticing my son-in-law has resorted to bringing his own knives, when cooking at my house.
+Jacob, my son, and I have talked about the fear.
+He thinks, ” I should just try and get over it”.
+And if I can’t do that, I should buy a few sharp knives and just be extra careful when using them.
 Maybe he is right.
 My fear comes from childhood memories and with this much time passed, I realize that I should at least try and face those fears.

-I started by buying two sharp knives, and although they are not overly sharp, I was pleased with my efforts.
+I started by buying two sharp knives, and although they were not overly sharp, I was pleased with my efforts.
 Sadly, with any type of cut from a knife, small or large, I am haunted.
-My brain continues to replay thoughts and vivid images of the knife slashing through my skin, sometimes for hours later.
+My brain continues to replay thoughts and vivid images of the knife slashing through my skin, sometimes for hours or days later.

 A month ago I decided to further challenge myself by investing in a mandoline – a sharp bladed device for quickly slicing fruits and vegetables.
 I work many hours and welcome any tool that can help save time in the kitchen.

-Suddenly I felt the side of my thumb being sliced along with the pepper.
-I pulled my hand away and ran to the sink.
-I immediately ran cold water over my hand.
-Once the blood cleared I could see that I had lost the entire side of my thumb and was quickly losing blood.
+Suddenly I felt the slicing of my thumb as my hand pushed over the blade.
+I rushed to the sink and immediately ran cold water over my hand.
+Once the blood cleared I could see that I had lost the entire side of my thumb, and was quickly losing blood.
 Seeing the seriousness of my injury and knowing my reduced clotting factor (I am a bleeder), I began to worry.

 I enveloped my thumb with a large bundle of paper towels.
-Jake did not hear my calls until I screamed that I was in trouble and needed his help.
-He came running and immediately knew what had happened.
-By now the paper towel was drenched with blood, I directed him to the first-aid kit.
+Jake did not hear the calls for help until my voice elevated into an almost panic stricken scream.
+He then came running and immediately knew what had happened.
+By now the paper towel was drenched with blood and I directed him to the first-aid kit.

 The help-line nurse advised that I should be immediately taken to the emergency department.
 Not that they could sew it up, but because of the size of the gash and the continued blood loss.
-Jake grabbed my keys and insisted on driving me.
+Jake grabbed my keys and insisted on driving.

 The triage nurse inspected the wound while telling me, “You really did the job on yourself”.
 I held my bleeding hand over a large open bucket as she poured a full bottle of solution to stop the bleeding.
 She then bandaged my hand and sent me to the waiting room.